The name Lou Gehrig evokes so many different thoughts — his streak, his speech, his bravery.

 If you’re going to add any pin to your collection, be careful.
 They are about the simplest piece of memorabilia to counterfeit.
 As far as Gehrig pins and buttons are concerned, there isn’t a ton to choose from but what’s out there is affordable.

 The most affordable Gehrig pin comes from 1938 and it really isn’t a pin, but a less desirable lapel tab.
-Our National Game issued a set of 30 lapel tabs that year that are still easily found.
-A nice example of Gehrig recently sold for $72.
-You can find other examples for closer to $50.
+Our National Game issued a set of 30 lapel tabs that year that are still easily found and very affordable.

 One of the most underrated bits of memorabilia out there are advertisements.
 What else features prominent players, have great color and visuals and are almost suspiciously affordable?
 Baseball players were used to pitch virtually everything in Gehrig’s day and Gehrig was a Madison Avenue darling, hocking everything from razors to cigarettes to cigarettes and cigarettes.